fastify/fastify-swagger/README.md

   `specification.postProcessor` parameter is optional.
 It allows you to change your swagger object on the fly (for example - based on the environment).
 It accepts `swaggerObject` - basically a javascript object which was parsed from your `yaml` or `json` file and should return a swagger object.

-  `specification.baseDir` allows to specify directory where all spec files which are included into the main one using `$ref` live.
+  `specification.baseDir` allows specifying the directory where all spec files that are included in the main one using `$ref` will be located.
-  By default it's the directory where main spec file is located.
-Should be absolute path without trailing slash.
+  By default, this is the directory where the main spec file is located.
+Provided value should be an absolute path **without** trailing slash.
 <a name="additional"></a>
 #### additional
 If you pass `{ exposeRoute: true }` during the registration the plugin will expose the documentation with the following apis: